PerlAlien/Alien-Build-Plugin-Download-GitHub/README.md

     Use [Alien::Build::Plugin::Prefer::SortVersions](https://metacpan.org/pod/Alien::Build::Plugin::Prefer::SortVersions).

+    (This is the default, and reasonable for many GitHub repositories).

 - false value

     Don't set any preference at all.
 A hook must be installed, or another prefer plugin specified.